The Nicolaitans

 What shall we say then?
 Are we to continue in sin that grace may abound?
 By no means!
 How can we who died to sin still live in it?
 Rom.
 6:1 -2

 This is plain and simple Lawlessness [2Th.
 2:1-12].
 They abused Christian liberty under the guise of adherence to the doctrine of grace.
 Most of the book of Romans is devoted to refuting this lie, [c.f.
 Rm.
 3:8; 6:15-31.]
 Salvation means deliverance from the power of sin and death, not a continued life of sin and disobedience to the law of God.
-For the Law has not passed away as the dispensationalist teach.
+For the Law has not passed away as the dispensationalist teaches.

 Do we then overthrow the law by this faith?
 By no means!
 On the contrary, we uphold the law.
 Rom.
 3:31